mahee-miah/myLearningTools/README.md

 Now before going I am closing off by saying stay safe.
 More typing here tomorrow hopefully.

-### June 10, 2020 (*Qarintine and Protesting again)
+### June 10, 2020 (*Qarintine and Protesting again*)

 Today is June 10, 2020.
-My place is one lockdown like the almost the rest of the world and we are stuck inside.
+My place is on lockdown like the almost the rest of the world and we are stuck inside.
 Then protesting for George Floyed.
 What I think will happen in the future is that soon the schools will learn about this insident of George Floyed and the protest.
 Like my brothers will learn about this when they are in school.